 Where should I file my divorce?

 You can file a divorce petition in the county where you live, or the county where your spouse lives.
-If you have questions about whether to file in Washington, talk with a lawyer, or read Divorce and Other Options for Ending Your Marriage without Children in Washington State.
+If you have questions about whether to file in Washington, talk with a lawyer, or read our publications about Washington divorce law (links below).

 Where can I learn about Washington divorce law?